chollangimanojkumar/chollangimanojkumar/README.md

 ## 💻 About Me

-I'm a **Cybersecurity Professional** with over 3 years of experience, transitioning from Security Operations Center (SOC) roles to a specialization in **vulnerability management** and **penetration testing**.
-With a strong foundation in identifying, assessing, and mitigating vulnerabilities, I aim to drive proactive security improvements and reduce attack surfaces.
+I am **Cybersecurity Professional** with over 3 years of experience, transitioning from Security Operations Center (SOC) roles to a specialization in **vulnerability management** and **penetration testing**.
+With a strong foundation in identifying, assessing, and mitigating vulnerabilities, I aim to drive proactive security startegic improvements to reduce attack surfaces.

 ---